ashkar007/tspp/tspp-api-doc.md

 ### Expiry (e)

-Expiry object can be implicitly created from strings (when the context is clear).
-They can be created explicitly with the 'e' constructor.
+Expiry objects can be created explicitly with the 'e' constructor.
+Expiry object can be implicitly created from strings or date (when the context is clear).

 #### Tenor